desperateSouls/Desperation/README.md

 # Desperation
 "Desperation: You’re desperate for communication".
 A simple (LAN-focused) chat client.
+Created as part of hackNEHS 2016.